n-powell/nw_anglers/README.md

-# README
+# NW Anglers

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a project for anglers to document fish dates, tackle, share, and more.

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+* Users

-* Database initialization
+* Landing

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* User view

-* ...
+* layout